Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Discussion

 The slices shown in Figure~\ref{fig:kneeisotropica} highlight several hard-tissue structures exhibiting non-zero signal intensity in the PETRA reconstructions.
 In the knee, identifiable structures include the anterior (yellow) and posterior (red) cruciate ligaments, patellar cartilage (blue), cortical bone (green), quadriceps tendon (brown), patellar ligament (white), fibular collateral ligament (orange), and the medial (pink) and lateral (black) menisci.
 A Baker’s cyst (purple) appears dark due to its long $T_1$ (greater than 1\,s) compared with the short repetition time used (TR\,=\,20\,ms).
 In the ankle slices, distinct structures can be identified, such as the Achilles tendon (red), peroneus longus tendon (yellow), tibialis anterior tendon (green), posterior tibiofibular ligament (orange), tibialis posterior tendon (brown), and flexor hallucis tendon (white).
-It is worth noting that the circular and vertical halos visible in the axial and coronal/sagittal planes, respectively, are not artifacts intrinsic to the PETRA sequence, but rather correspond to the PLA holder used for the RF coil winding.

 Figure~\ref{fig:rarevspetra} compares the performance of PETRA against RARE sequences (PD-weighted, $T_1$-weighted, and $T_2$-weighted) for imaging the knee and ankle.
 In the knee slices, the image in Figure~\ref{fig:rarevspetra}a contains the largest extent of the anterior cruciate ligament (red), while Figure~\ref{fig:rarevspetra}b highlights the patellar tendon (green), patellar cartilage (red), and lateral meniscus (yellow).
 In the ankle, Figure~\ref{fig:rarevspetra}c shows the slice containing the widest portion of the Achilles tendon (red) and posterior talofibular ligament (yellow), whereas Figure~\ref{fig:rarevspetra}d displays the peroneus longus tendon (blue).